libts/tslib/README.md

 the correct device for you.

 #### running as systemd service (optional)
-in case you have to use non-default paths, create a file containing the environment for tslib, like `/etc/ts.env`
+In case you have to use non-default paths, create a file containing the environment for tslib, like `/etc/ts.env`

       TSLIB_CALIBFILE=/etc/pointercal